 Because it’s low in calories, many dieters believe popcorn is also low in carbohydrates.
-This is far from the truth.
-Most of the calories in popcorn comes from carbohydrates.
+But this is far from the truth.
+Most of the calories in popcorn come from carbohydrates.
 Corn is a whole grain, after all.

 Carb-rich foods aren’t necessarily bad for you.
 Even on a low-carb diet, you can enjoy a few handfuls of popcorn without going overboard.
 The key is to pay close attention to the serving size and minimize added oil, butter, and salt.

 Carbs (short for carbohydrates) are macronutrients that your body uses to create energy.
 Your body needs carbohydrates to function properly.
 Carbohydrates aren’t bad for you, as long as you consume the right types.

 Sugar and refined carbs, like desserts and white breads, are carbohydrates too, but they’re packed with calories and low in nutritional value.
 The bulk of your carbs should come from fruits, vegetables, and whole grains.
 Popcorn is considered a whole grain food.

 There are about 30 grams of carbohydrates in a serving of popcorn.
 A serving of popped popcorn is roughly 4 to 5 cups popped, which is the amount you get from 2 tablespoons of unpopped kernels.
 A serving of air-popped popcorn contains about 120 to 150 calories.

 The exact amount of carbohydrates your body needs will vary depending on your age, activity level, and overall health.

 The Mayo Clinic recommends that 45 to 65 percent of your daily calories come from carbohydrates.
 That’s the equivalent of about 225 to 325 grams of carbs per day for someone on a 2,000 calorie per day diet.